Pricing model for Azure Logic Apps

 Consumption pricing model

-Polling trigger – This trigger continually checks an endpoint for messages that satisfy the criteria for creating a logic app instance and starting the workflow.
-Each polling request counts as an execution and is metered, even when no logic app instance is created.
+Polling trigger: This trigger continually checks an endpoint for messages that satisfy the criteria for creating a logic app instance and starting the workflow.
+Even when no logic app instance gets created, Logic Apps meters each polling request as an execution.
 To specify the polling interval, set up the trigger through the Logic App Designer.

 To estimate more accurate consumption costs, consider the possible number of messages or events that might arrive on any given day, rather than base your calculations on only the polling interval.
 When an event or message meets the trigger criteria, many triggers immediately try to read any and all other waiting events or messages that meet the criteria.
 This behavior means that even when you select a longer polling interval, the trigger fires based on the number of waiting events or messages that qualify for starting workflows.
 Triggers that follow this behavior include Azure Service Bus and Azure Event Hub.

 So, for example, suppose you set up trigger that checks an endpoint every day.
 When the trigger checks the endpoint and finds 15 events that meet the criteria, the trigger fires and runs the corresponding workflow 15 times.
 Logic Apps meters all the actions that those 15 workflows perform, including the trigger requests.
 To calculate your potential costs, try the Azure pricing calculator.

 Webhook trigger: This trigger waits for a client to send a request to a specific endpoint.
 Each request sent to the webhook endpoint counts as an action execution.
 For example, the Request and HTTP Webhook trigger are both webhook triggers.

 Recurrence trigger: This trigger creates a logic app instance based on the recurrence interval that you set up in the trigger.
 For example, you can set up a Recurrence trigger that runs every three days or on a more complex schedule.